praveenkumarnh/AttendanceControlSystem/frontend/README.md

 yarn run start
 ```

-## FatJar
+## Deploy

 To take advantage of the Vertx web server, we should copy
-the `/dist` content to `path/to/backend/src/main/resources/webroot/`
+the `/dist` content to `path/to/backend/src/main/resources/webroot/`,
-after that, we must build de Vertx project as a fatjar
+after that we must build the Vertx project as a fatjar